-Sometimes after you’ve been funded by our community, your co-op doesn't go as planned.
-Late submissions of sales reporting, failure to make invoiced payments, making payments that are lower than expected (based on your offer timeline), or failure to complete on time can all trigger troubled status under the terms of your consignment agreement.
-When your co-op is in troubled status, buyers are given the option to vote “no confidence” regarding their feelings of whether the co-op is likely to reach successful completion.
-If at any time more than 50% of the co-op’s ownership comes to a consensus that they are no longer confident the co-op will complete successfully, then the co-op is “Canceled by Vote”.
+Sometimes after you’ve been funded by our community, your Co-Op doesn't go as planned.
+Late submissions of sales reporting, failure to make invoiced payments, making payments that are lower than expected (based on your estimated Co-Op timeline), or failure to complete the Co-Op on estimated timeline can all trigger a Co-Op to be flagged under the terms of your consignment agreement.
+When your Co-Op is flagged, Buyers are given the option to vote to terminate the Co-Op via Affirmative Vote if they believe it is unlikely to reach successful completion.
+If, at any time, more than 50% of the Co-Op’s ownership comes votes to terminate the consignment, then the Co-Op is “Canceled by Vote”.

 If the Co-Op is canceled by Kickfurther, it typically happens prior to funding.
-If our sales team is able to determine that a co-op will not fund, the co-op is marked “Canceled - Would not fund” and all contributions are refunded to the buyers.
-Kickfurther very rarely cancels a co-op after community funding has been achieved.
-However if elements of fraud are detected, a critical supplier issue emerges, the final co-op details aren’t successfully completed by the business or there is another extenuating circumstance, Kickfurther reserves the right to cancel the co-op and refund the buyers for their contributions.
+If our sales team is able to determine that a Co-Op will not fund, the Co-Op is marked “Canceled - Would not fund” and all contributions are refunded to the Buyers.

-Although a rare occurrence, a Business also has the contractual right to cancel its own co-op.
+Although a rare occurrence, a Business also has the contractual right to cancel its own Co-Op.
 This is a process which must be facilitated by Kickfurther.
-The business must notify Kickfurther via email that it intends to cancel the co-op, pay buyers for any outstanding invoiced sales, pay Kickfurther the cancellation and restocking fees in the contract, and work with Kickfurther to return the inventory funded in the co-op in sufficient quantity to complete the obligation.
+The business must notify Kickfurther, in writing, that it intends to cancel the Co-Op.
+Upon such cancellation (unless Buyers accept another option), a cancelling business is required to pay Buyers for any outstanding invoiced sales, pay Kickfurther the cancellation and restocking fees in the Consignment Agreement, and work with Kickfurther to return the inventory funded in the Co-Op in sufficient quantity to complete the obligation.

 Post-Cancellation Process and Timeline

-Upon cancellation, a notice of consignment termination is sent to the business via email.
-This notice formally informs the business that the co-op has been terminated.
-The business has 15 days from the time of cancellation to return the remaining consigned inventory in sufficient quantities to complete the co-op.
-Additionally the business loses all access to the platform and is no longer able to communicate with the buyers going forward.
+Upon cancellation of the consignment, a termination notice is sent to the business via email.
+This notice formally informs the business that the Co-Op has been terminated.
+The business has 15 days from the time of cancellation to return the remaining consigned inventory in sufficient quantities to complete the Co-Op, provide payment in full, or propose another option to Buyers.